We are supporting with

 Scoping a national data platform to track young people’s growth trajectories

-To address our fragmented data sources, this study — led by Dr Teresa Gontijo de Castro — aims to scope the creation of an integrated monitoring platform for tracking the growth trajectories of young people (up to the age of 19).
-This will assist to monitor the implementation of interventions to prevent unhealthy weight among young people by age, region and socio-demographics.
+To address our fragmented data sources, this study — led by Dr Teresa Gontijo de Castro — aimed to scope the creation of an integrated monitoring platform for tracking the growth trajectories of young people (up to the age of 19).
+This will assist to monitor the implementation of interventions to prevent unhealthy weight among young people by age, region, and socio-demographics.

 Help fund researchers like Boyd.